roseline124/wannabe_gatsby/README.md

 - [x] add parallax scroll to post list
 - [x] add thumbnail to post list
 - [ ] add pagination
+- [ ] add category link to 'in category'

 2. query and route